DSLFoundry/mps-docxgen/README.md

 In this way you can create styles and set document properties without coding.
 You may even add standard content like headers & footers.

-#### Status
+#### open issue

 >>> at this moment there is a jar conflict related to JAXB
 - the samples in org.docx4j.samples all run fine
 - the tests for com.dslfoundry.docx all fail.
 This is odd because the calls made to org.docx4j that fail here, run fine in the context of the samples.

 Assumption: class loading problem.
-Stay tuned!

-This is very much a work in progress.
-The the set of concepts presently adopted from the WordProcessingML standard is rather small, but the ones adopted work pretty well.
-It is not the intention to provide each and every piece of functionality of the standard in this language.
-Development is "on demand", implementing only what is needed for client projects.
-Contributions welcome!
+This was not an issue before migrating to 2019.3.4

 ## Usage